alandoyle/hugo-cleite-theme/README.md

 > You can find more information about the basic parameters in the [official documentation](https://gohugo.io/content-management/front-matter/).

+The _faicon_ is used to specify a [Font Awesome](https://fontawesome.com) icon to use.

+The _summary_ is used to generate a summary for the card list.

-The _showToc_ is used to generate a Table of Contents from all h1 and h2 tags
+The _showToc_ is used to generate a Table of Contents from all h1 and h2 tags.

 The _cover_ section defines a Cover Image for the post.